sehlen-bsi/botan-docs/docs/cryptodoc/src/05_08_ml_dsa.rst

 -----------------------

 The final ML-DSA standard is not compatible with the round 3 submission of Dilithium.
-Botan did provide support for Dilithium and Dilithium-AES as specified in [Dilithium-R3]_ since April 2023.
-This support is still available and can be activated by enabling the ``dilithium`` or ``dilithium_aes`` modules.
+Botan has provided support for Dilithium and Dilithium-AES as specified in [Dilithium-R3]_ since April 2023.
+This support is still available, can be activated by enabling the ``dilithium`` or ``dilithium_aes`` modules, and can be used via a ``DilithiumMode`` parameter set.

-Note that Dilithium-AES is already deprecated, and both Dilithium and Dilithium-AES may be removed as early as the next major release of the library.
+Note that Dilithium-AES has already been deprecated, and both Dilithium and Dilithium-AES may be removed as early as the next major release of the library.
 It is not advisable to use any other variant than the ones specified in [FIPS-204]_.